 (1) Compliance is based on a running four-quarter average.
 The range is the individual monthly ratio from both water treatment plants.
 TOC has no adverse health effects, but can be a critical component in the formation of disinfection by-products.
 The result reported is the lowest level found.
-The data in the table include data from 2022.
-The range is for samples taken in 2023.
+The data in the table includes data from 2023.
+The range is for samples taken in 2024.

 (2) Turbidity is a measure of water cloudiness.
-It is a good indicator of the effectiveness of the NNWW filtration system.
+It is an indicator of the effectiveness of the filtration system.
 100% of samples were within the turbidity limit.

-(3) The highest level of TTHM or HAA5 is the highest of the four locational running annual averages over the period of 4/1/2022-12/31/2023.
-The range of TTHM or HAA5 is the lowest and the highest concentrations in the individual samples collected in 2023.
-The highest level of chloramines is the highest of the four running annual averages of chloramines from 4/1/2022 through 12/31/2023.
-The range of chloramines is the lowest and the highest of the individual chloramines measured in 2023.
+(3) The highest level of TTHM or HAA5 is the highest of the four locational running annual averages over the period of 4/1/2023-12/31/2024.
+The range of TTHM or HAA5 is the lowest and the highest concentrations of the individual samples collected in 2024.
+The highest level of chloramines is the highest of the four running annual averages from 4/1/2023 through 12/31/2024.
+The range of chloramines is the lowest and the highest of the individual chloramines measured in 2024.